SportRack Horizon Alpine Review

 Ease of Use

 There are a series of holes drilled in the bottom of the Alpine to accommodate different crossbar spreads as well.
 Unfortunately, this adjustability provides plenty of places for water intrusion.
-SportRack does provide you with a set of vinyl stickers to cover the unused holes, but we wouldn't necessarily feel comfortable putting anything particularly moisture sensitive up there unless it had some additional water protection.
+SportRack does provide a set of vinyl stickers to cover the unused holes, but we wouldn't necessarily feel comfortable putting anything particularly moisture sensitive up there unless it had some additional water protection.

 The lid on the Alpine only opens towards the passenger side, compared to the dual-action of the top models.
-It also lacks an internal light or any way to secure your cargo, so you are going to want to make sure you have some extra straps on hand and a headlamp when loading up the Alpine.
+It also lacks an internal light or any way to secure your cargo, so you will want to make sure you have some extra straps on hand and a headlamp when loading up.
+It does have a locking latch and a strap handle to help make it easier to close if you have it mounted on a taller vehicle.

 Security